From GNNs to Symbolic Surrogates via Kolmogorov-Arnold Networks for Delay Prediction: Performance Evaluation

 \subsection{Experimental Setup}

 We use the GNNet Challenge dataset~\cite{guemes2023building}, which provides realistic topologies and flow-level traces for graph-based performance prediction.
 All experiments employ the heterogeneous bipartite graph representation described in Section~III.
-The dataset is accessed through an API that exposes per-flow, per-link, and topology-level features, and is split into 3,511 training graphs (80\%) and 878 test graphs (20\%).
+The dataset is accessed through an API that exposes per-flow, per-link, and topology-level features, and is split into training (70\%), validation (15\%), and test (15\%) sets.